 Micah Cewe (pronounced Sea-Wie) enters his 10th season as head coach of the Ashford University volleyball team this fall and is continuing to build on successes that have seen the Saints continue gradual improvement from year-to-year.

-Cewe and the Saints are coming off a 24-16 record in 2013 that saw the team advance to the championship game of the 2013 Association of Independent Institutions (A.I.I.)
+Cewe and the Saints finished 24-16 in 2013 and advanced to the championship game of the 2013 Association of Independent Institutions (A.I.I.)
 Volleyball Championship in Clinton, Iowa, where the Saints put a scare into top-seeded Cal State San Marcos before falling in four sets.

 Four Saints were named First Team All-A.I.I., while junior Samantha Schultz was named A.I.I.
 Libero of the Year and Victoria Day earned A.I.I.
 Freshman of the Year honors.
 In addition, Cewe helped guide Day to the AVCA Southwest Region Freshman of the Year award and a spot on the region's honorable mention squad along with teammate Schultz.